-Most computers running Linux, Unix and MAC have the Python interpreter language already installed.
+Most computers running Linux, Unix and MAC have the Python interpreter language already installed, including the Raspberry Pi.

-You can simply check if this is true by typing the command python in a terminal.
+You can simply check if this is true by typing the command python3 in a terminal.

 If it is installed you'll see the Python version printed followed by the Python prompt >>>.